HBx: Molecular effects of HBx

 HBx also directly interacts with many genes.
 Several thousand protein-coding genes appear to have HBx-binding sites.
 In addition to binding to protein coding genes, HBx bound to the promoters controlling 15 microRNAs and 16 Long non-coding RNAs.
 For the 15 miRNAs with promoters bound by HBx, expression levels increased for eight, decreased for 5, and did not change significantly for two.
 Each microRNA with altered level of expression can affect the expression of several hundred messenger RNAs (see microRNA).

-In addition to its effects on transcription levels of host genes, HBx seems to affect the in-vivo synthesis of pgRNA in HBV replicating cells.
-As HBx is recruited on cccDNA, it decreases levels of histone acetylation by decreasing recruitment p300 acetylases and increasing recruitment of hSirtl and HDAC1 deacetylases.
+In addition to its effects on transcription levels of host genes, HBx seems to affect the in-vivo synthesis of pregenomic RNA (pgRNA) in HBV replicating cells.
+As HBx is recruited on covalently closed circular DNA (cccDNA), it decreases levels of histone acetylation by decreasing recruitment p300 acetylases and increasing recruitment of hSirtl and HDAC1 deacetylases.
 This, in turn, decreases heterochromatinization of HBV minichromosome, and increases the production of pgRNA.
 In cells infected by HBx defective mutants, levels of cccDNA remain unchanged, while there is a decrease in pgRNA transcription.
 Introduction of nucleus localized HBx protein seams to restore viral replication to cells infected by HBx-deficient virus.